 The standard U.S. electrical system - 110V 60Hz current and flat two- or three-pronged polarized plug system - is rare elsewhere.
-The rest of the world overwhelmingly uses 220-240V and 50/60Hz current with a variety of plug shapes, sizes, and configurations.
+The overwhelming choice for the rest of the world is 220-240V and 50/60Hz current with a variety of plug shapes, sizes, and configurations.
 Some plugs will work with multiple receptacles, while others won't.
 Europe is largely standardized to the Type C "Europlug."

 Plugging a 110V U.S. appliance into 220/240V 50/60Hz service will ruin the motor.
-We suggest that you choose dual voltage appliances (widely available) that work on both 110 and 220/240 voltage.
-Dual voltage appliances need only plug adapters.
+We suggest that you bring dual voltage appliances (widely available) that work on both 110 and 220/240 voltage.
+Dual voltage appliances are inexpensive and need only plug adapters.

-If you bring 110V appliances, such as a hair dryer (note that hotels often supply hairdryers and coffee makers) or a shaver, you'll need a transformer (to halve the 220/240V current) as well as plug adapters.
-Regional transformer/adapter kits can be found at hardware or online stores.
-However, transformers can be unreliable and a broken one will leave you lugging a useless 110V appliance.
-Battery-operated alternatives are an option, but will need a supply of batteries.
+If you bring 110V appliances, such as a hair dryer (note that hotels often supply hairdryers and coffee makers) or shaver, you'll need a transformer (to halve the 220/240V current) in addition to plug adapters.
+Regional transformer/adapter kits can often be found at hardware or online stores but transformers tend to burn out, so it might be better to leave those larger items at home.